Key Takeaways

 Most enterprise cloud application modernization programmes run on AWS, Microsoft Azure, or Google Cloud.
 The right choice depends on what you're already using more than anything else.

+Azure integrates naturally with Microsoft infrastructure: Active Directory, SQL Server, the full Microsoft 365 estate.
 AWS has the broadest service catalogue and the largest partner ecosystem.
-Google Cloud has particular strength in data engineering, machine learning infrastructure, and Kubernetes, which Google created.
+Google Cloud has particular strength in data engineering, machine learning infrastructure, and Kubernetes.

 Multi-cloud adds resilience but significantly increases operational complexity.
 Most enterprises get more from mastering one platform well before distributing workloads across providers.

-What Modernization Actually Delivers
+What Application Modernization Delivers

 Most business cases for modernization are built around what it costs to delay.
 That framing undersells what's available on the other side.